FabricLabs/fabric/README.md

 const service = new Fabric();
 ```

-`service` now contains a full instance of Fabric, including `GET` and `SET`
+`service` now contains a full instance of Fabric, including `SET` and `GET`
-methods for storing and retrieving documents.
+methods for publishing and retrieving documents.
 Use `npm run examples` to see
 more.

 ## Why?